5 Delicious Fish Dishes to Eat in Iceland

 5. Icelandic Fish and Chips

 This Icelandic twist on a British classic is popular amongst visitors looking for a familiar flavour.
 However, in Iceland, it’s done differently.
-The batter on the fresh fish is made from spelt flour, giving a lighter coating that’s almost like tempura, and instead of being fried, the chips are oven roasted with parsley.
+The batter on the fresh fish is made from spelt flour, giving a lighter coating that’s almost like tempura.
+And instead of being fried, the chips are oven-roasted with parsley.